 Walleyes (a.k.a.
 Pickerel) are known to be a finicky fish.
-Some anglers describe walleye feeding habits as something of a constant “tap-tap” feeling or a bump, but there are occasions when they are less weary and strike out of instinct; sometimes greedily as they pursue lures ment for large Pike and Musky.
-While those instances are not unheard of, especially during the early spring and fall months, more often than naught walleye have to be tempted and teased using live bait presentations which account for the vast majority caught.
+Some anglers describe walleye feeding habits as something of a constant “tap-tap” feeling or a bump.
+But, there are occasions when they are less weary and strike out of instinct; sometimes greedily as they pursue lures meant for large Pike and Musky.
+While those instances are not unheard of for French River fishing spots, especially during the early spring and fall months, more often than naught, walleye have to be tempted and teased using live bait presentations which account for the vast majority caught.

 Various popular techniques and tactics are used for walleye in the French River Delta and Georgian Bay Biosphere Area to catch one of our most popular species.

 Fishing with live bait for walleye is a tried and true tactic for many enthusiasts as it offers wide range of options and various presentations for your potential trophy.
 Some options that an angler might consider is presenting with a slip sinker or a slip bobber rig, pulled behind a spinner, tipped on a jig, or simply fished with a plain hook and split shot.
 Minnows, leeches and worms are the three most common live baits used for these picky river and bay fish.
 Nightcrawlers often match molting crayfish and become the bait of choice.

 Below, is a basic seasonal guideline to follow in preparing to fish with live bait for walleyes: